-1 chemotherapy to the patient, etcetera, etcetera, 2 Once that decision is made, then the patient etcetera.
-3 tends to go down that route without necessarily being referred to the MDT, unless a specific problem arises.
-4 5 If a specific problem arises and there's debate about 10:24 6 the right thing to do, then they will be brought back.
+1 chemotherapy to the patient, etcetera, etcetera, 2 etcetera.
+Once that decision is made, then the patient 3 tends to go down that route without necessarily being 4 referred to the MDT, unless a specific problem arises.
+5 If a specific problem arises and there's debate about 10:24 6 the right thing to do, then they will be brought back.
 7 But you just couldn't manage.
-You couldn't have any 8 one time -- even at the Prostate Centre, which is not as busy as NHS clinics, we'd have thousands of patients 9 undergoing ongoing management at any one time; you 10 10.24 11 couldn't possibly bring them all back.

-12 15 I suppose this provides a more specific definition of Q. 13 the circumstances in which a case should come back.
+You couldn't have any 8 one time even at the Prostate Centre, which is not 9 as busy as NHS clinics, we'd have thousands of patients 10 undergoing ongoing management at any one time; you 10:24 11 couldn't possibly bring them all back.
+12 15 Q. I suppose this provides a more specific definition of 13 the circumstances in which a case should come back.
 If 14 you go to 1395 in your bundle and we'll go to 15 WIT-84538.
-It's asking the question -- if we just 10:25 scroll down towards the middle of the page.
-16 17 middle of the page for you, Prof. Kirby, roughly.
+It's asking the question if we just 10:25 16 scroll down towards the middle of the page.
+It's the 17 middle of the page for you, Prof. Kirby, roughly.
+18 Α. Right.

-18 A. Right.

 19 16 Q. "All new cases of urological cancer and those following 20 urological biopsy will be discussed.
-Patients with 21 disease progression or treatment-related complications 22 will also be discussed and a treatment plan agreed.
+Patients with 10:25 21 disease progression or treatment-related complications 22 will also be discussed and a treatment plan agreed.
 23 Patient's holistic needs will be taken into account as 24 part of the multidisciplinary discussion."

-I needn't read on.
-It is identifying, I suppose, two broad areas where the patient should come back or the case should come back to MDM - if there's disease progression or if there are treatment-related complications.
-Is that the norm, in your experience?
-Yes, although it wouldn't include every patient. Α. I think you have to use your common sense in this respect.
-You know, there's a spectrum of cancers, some of which are more series and life-threatening than 10:26 Bladder cancer is a good example of tiny little papillary tumours within the bladder which can be removed safely without any other treatment. might see that patient again several times with more little tumours being there but you wouldn't necessarily 10:26 need to discuss those.
-But, I mean, a good example of a patient coming back to the MDT would be a patient who had his prostate removed, the PSA remains undetectable for a number of years and suddenly it spikes up and those patients then usually go on to a course of 10:26 secondary radiotherapy to the prostate bed, that would be the standard, with hormone manipulation as well. that patient would be brought back to the MDT.
+25 10:25 26 I needn't read on.
+It is identifying, I suppose, two 27 broad areas where the patient should come back or the 28 case should come back to MDM - if there's disease 29 progression or if there are treatment-related complications.
+Is that the norm, in your experience? А .
+Yes, although it wouldn't include every patient.
+I think you have to use your common sense in this respect.
+You know, there's a spectrum of cancers, some of which are more series and life-threatening than others.
+Bladder cancer is a good example of tiny little papillary tumours within the bladder which can be removed safely without any other treatment.
+You might see that patient again several times with more little tumours being there but you wouldn't necessarily ${10:}$ need to discuss those.
+But, I mean, a good example of a patient coming back to the MDT would be a patient who had his prostate removed, the PSA remains undetectable for a number of years and suddenly it spikes up and those patients then usually go on to a course of 10: secondary radiotherapy to the prostate bed, that would be the standard, with hormone manipulation as well.
+So that patient would be brought back to the MDT.
+Take another example, a patient with kidney cancer.

 Take another example, a patient with kidney cancer.

 The kidney is removed, the patient seems to be doing well for a number of years and suddenly, on the chest Xray or CTs, you see a number of metastases appearing, you would have to bring the patient back to the MDT with a view to getting a medical oncologist involved because now there are new treatments that can help patients with recurrent kidney cancer, a situation that wasn't the case only a few years ago.
 Now we have new treatments coming on board.